Sidebar Sidebar Sidebar

 Does CBD wax get you high?

-CBD offers consumers specific advantages.
-CBD-infused are often advertised as a natural method to relax or reduce anxiety.
+CBD is derived from the hemp plant and added to a range of products, potentially offering consumers specific advantages.
+CBD-infused products get frequently advertised as a natural method to relax or reduce mood support.
 CBD is a non-psychoactive chemical, so it won’t get you high.
 On the other hand, this is not the same sensation as the THC molecule.

 While CBD in high doses can help individuals relax, it’s not the same as THC.
 CBD does not connect to the CB1 or CB2 receptors in the brain, while THC does, resulting in a high or euphoric feeling.
 Instead, CBD may assist you in relaxing and restoring equilibrium in your body.